Customize Consent Preferences

-Procedures of Audit under GST
+Procedures of Audit under

 Auditing under GST is a critical exercise aimed at verifying the accuracy of a registered dealer’s financial records and compliance with GST laws.
 This process ensures the correctness of the GST turnover declared, tax payments made, and refunds claimed.